Seeds Grow Food, a project of the Kingston Area Seed System Initiative (KASSI), depends on volunteer Seed Guardians to achieve its objectives.

 Time commitment varies according to job.
 Whenever possible, we try to create teams so that you can make new friends while you save the world.

-To enlist, please contact us at email@example.com.
+To enlist, subscribe here on our website or contact us at email@example.com.

 PS: There’s no uniform.
 But you may sprout a pair of wings.